MadStu/space-trucker-trading-tracker/README.md

 I will take a design thinking and agile approach to creating the app.

+I have taken a mobile first design approach

 ### Bugs
 - Entering other values into int form field produces error
     - Solved.
 Changed input type to correct input for form validation